Louis Walsh: Stephen Gately

 Walsh was unaware of Stephen Gately being gay when he selected him for Boyzone and said in 2008 that, had he known, he would have thought twice before picking him.
-He elaborated that he would not have picked Gately because "it wasn't cool then to have a gay guy in a band".
+He elaborated that he might not have picked Gately because "it wasn't cool then to have a gay guy in a band".

 Mel B

 During an interview conducted by Sarah-Jane Crawford on The Xtra Factor during the semi-final results show in 2014, Walsh groped Mel B by her buttocks.
 Visibly irritated, she scolded and moved away from Walsh, who said he was only "looking after her".
 Crawford and the other judges, Cowell and Cheryl, tried to reassure her that she was "safe" while laughing off the gesture.
-After resurfacing on social media in July 2018, a few months after the Me Too movement began, the clip amassed millions of views on social media; it prompted discussion on the treatment of women by men and drew condemnation of Walsh and the responses of Crawford, Cowell, and Cheryl.
+After resurfacing on social media in July 2018, a few months after the Me Too movement began, the clip amassed millions of views on social media; it prompted discussion on the treatment of women by men and drew condemnation of Walsh and the responses of Crawford, Cowell and Cheryl.
 Some viewers defended Walsh based on his alleged homosexuality and the justification that he was unaware of what he was doing, while others pointed out that, if it can happen so openly in a public setting, there is a correlation to how frequently it may happen behind closed doors.
 Walsh stated on 21 July 2018 that he grabbed Mel B's buttocks as a joke, but conceded that the gesture was no longer "politically correct" due to social media reaction.

 Misha B

-Misha B, a contestant from the 2011 series of The X Factor, stated in June 2020 that she had been a victim of racism and also fabricated accusations made by Walsh and Tulisa, who were judges on the show at the time.
+Misha B, a contestant from the 2011 series of The X Factor, stated in June 2020 that she had been a victim of racism and accusations made by Walsh and Tulisa, who were judges on the show at the time.
 She says that the producers and screenwriters created a narrative to make her appear to be a bully.
 The X Factor team announced that they would look into the matter.